jbogarin/go-cisco-spark-resty/docs/RoomsApi.md

 Creates a room.
 The authenticated user is automatically added as a member of the room.

 Creates a room.
 The authenticated user is automatically added as a member of the room.
 See the Memberships API to learn how to add more people to the room.
-To create a 1-to-1 room, use the Create Messages endpoint to send a message directly to another person by using the toPersonId or toPersonEmail parameters.
+To create a 1-to-1 room, use the Create Messages endpoint to send a message directly to another person by using the toPersonID or toPersonEmail parameters.

 ### Parameters